In the Footsteps of Pope John Paul II in Krakow.

 Stroll Up the

-Round the Grand Square
+Stroll Round the

 Krakow's Kazimierz District

 Krakow numerous churches are architectural gems, art

 hoards, and spiritual hubs

 Map of Krakow

 Wadowice, the birthplace of Pope John Paul II

 Jasna Gora Sanctuary in Czestochowa is the holiest

 destinations for pilgrims.

 With its 42 Baroque churches and chapels of all shapes

 and sizes in addition to the central basilica and the Franciscan

 monastery, the Kalwaria Zebrzydowska sanctuary is Europe's

 biggest Calvary shrine.

 Poland’s second holiest shrine at the site of St.

 Stanislav’s 1079 martyrdom.
 Splendid Baroque church and fine

 monastery modeled on a Renaissance castle.

-of the Lord's Mercy
+Sanctuary of the